codesport/programmable-nfts/README.md

 # Executive Summary: A Novel Use Case of Non Fungible Tokens (NFTs)

+We are a DAO, investment vehicle, and guild for blockchain end users, investors, and builders.

 We offer several novel use cases for NFTs through a mechanism called "Programmable NFTs".

-We bind NFTs to permanent capital reserves, organizational governance, claims to arbitrary future cashflows, and verifiable chains of provenance.
+We bind NFTs to permanent capital reserves, organizational governance, claims to future cashflows, proof of work, and verifiable chains of provenance.

 These novel use-cases provide tangible utility and a quantifiable floor to an NFT's intrinsic monetary value.

-We are a DAO and Guild for blockchain builders, investors, users.

 The below summarizes the first phase of our business and product development roadmap.